oDCM - Web Scraping 101 (Tutorial)

 • Always build code gradually, never from scratch

-Remaining challenges for the “design” phase of collecting data.
+We use beautifulSoup for addressing the remaining challenges for the “design” phase of collecting data.

 • How to sample from a website?
 (Challenge #2.2)